hoanhan101/blockchain-db/README.md

 - `get_all_blocks()`
 - `get_transaction_ids()`

 ### `blockchain_db_server.py`
-This use `Flask` to serve as a web page.
+This file uses `Flask` to serve as a web page.

 ### APIs
 Endpoint | Description